 Hi, my name is NONNIE JULES.
 I was born in Texas, although am now, and have been a resident of the great state of Louisiana since I was a toddler, therefore, no one can tag me as a transplant.
 I am a true child of all things creole and cajun.

 I’ve been writing all my life.
 I know, we hear people say that all the time, but with me, ’tis true.
 I began to write because I wanted to be a tiny part of that beautiful world of words.

 Remember being forced by mom to turn off the lights at 10 PM so you could rest for school the next day?
-Remember the flashlight under your bed covers so that you could finish those last few pages of LITTLE WOMEN by Louisa May Alcott or TOM SAWYER and HUCKLEBERRY FINN?
+Remember the flashlight under your bed covers so that you could finish those last few pages of LITTLE WOMEN by Louisa May Alcott, or TOM SAWYER and HUCKLEBERRY FINN?
 Yes, I was that girl…still am, although now it’s my husband who’s trying to force me to turn out the lights to rest.
 I was so madly in love with the amazing world of words, it’s all I wanted to do!
 Literally, all the time!

-I remember loving books so much, that each time I would pull one from a library shelf, I would close my eyes and sniff the pages, inhaling the scent of what was once a beautiful, living tree… and it would feel almost as good as the feeling I get now, when my loving husband wraps his arms around me.
+I remember loving books so much, that each time I would pull one from a library shelf, I would close my eyes and sniff the pages, inhaling the scent of what was once a beautiful, living tree… and, I remember it feeling almost as good as the feeling I get now, when my loving husband wraps his arms around me.
 Today, each time I purchase a new book, the first thing I do when I sit down to read, is open it up and sniff the pages.
-I fall deeper in love at the performance of this simple ritual.
+I fall deeper in love each time, at the performance of this simple ritual.

 Poetry was my first love.
 I could listen for hours to my mom and her friends swap stories about “life,” and then I would scurry off to my little writing room (which at that time was a mini student desk inside of my closet) to write, in poetic form, about those lives..those stories.
-That’s how it all began.
+That’s really how it all began.